JoelQ/elm-netlify-parcel/README.md

 as this (but not the history).
 To start using, click the big "Use this template" button at the top of the page.

+After you initialize your repo, clone it to your computer.

+Install everything: `yarn install`

+Start a dev server: `npm run start`

+Build a local copy: `npm run build`

+Check out the [parcel docs](https://parceljs.org/getting_started.html) to do more (the above commands are thin wrappers around parcel).

 ## Setup without parcel

 Looking for something more minimal that doesn't involve Parcel?
 Checkout the